liyq0307/spark-gdb/README.md

 The reading API is based on the [Hadoop File System API](https://hadoop.apache.org/docs/r2.7.1/api/index.html?org/apache/hadoop/fs/FileSystem.html) enabling the placement of the GDB in HDFS or S3 (not tested) for multi node access.
 There is still a lot to be done, but is a good start.
 Eventually, I will merge this project with my [Ibn Battuta Project](https://github.com/mraad/ibn-battuta).

-### TODO (not in specified order)

-Update (Jan 7 2016) - for Polylines and Polygons, I'm mimicking the core Spark Vector class.
-In a way, they have almost the same semantics.

-* Implement asGeometry
-* ~~Use [Esri Geometry Library](https://github.com/Esri/geometry-api-java) rather than JTS (I love JTS, so many utility functions on they geometry model)~~
-* Implement ~~Point~~, ~~Polyline~~ and ~~Polygon~~ as Spatial Type using UDT spec.
-* Handle more shapes - multiXXX and with Z and M
-* Read default values in field definitions
-* Register custom [Kryo](https://github.com/EsotericSoftware/kryo) serializer for shapes (optimization - but worth it :-)
-* Perform a scan rather than a seek if the index row count is the same as the table count (should help performance)
-* Test Multi part geometries
-* Test XML field type
-* Test Blob field type
-* Handle Raster (super low priority)
-* Make internal structure of Shapes more like [GeoJSON](http://geojson.org/geojson-spec.html) but will be heavy for SerDe !

 ## Building From Source

 This project build process is based on [Apache Maven](https://maven.apache.org/)